shafaq-aslam/Hate-Speech-Detection-Using-Deep-Learning/README.md

 ## Usage
 jupyter notebook <a href = "notebook.ipynb"> Notebook <a/>

+## Work Flow

 ## Dataset
-The dataset used for this project consists of labeled text data containing instances of hate speech and non-hate speech, sourced from various online platforms.
+The dataset used for this project consists of labeled text data containing instances of hate speech and non-hate speech, sourced from various online platforms. <a href = "Dataset.csv">Dataset<a/>

 ## Model Architecture
 The model architecture typically includes: